RoseAnn DeMoro: Personal life and education

 DeMoro was born in St. Louis, Missouri in 1949 and grew up in a working-class neighborhood.
-She earning a degree in women's studies from Southern Illinois University.
+She earned a degree in women's studies from Southern Illinois University.
 She married in 1968 and after college, she and her husband moved to Santa Barbara, California, where she began to work on a PhD in sociology.
 During that time, she worked as an organizer for the American Federation of Teachers and the University of California clerical workers.
 She gave up her studies to work for the Teamsters as the first female organizer for the Western Conference of Teamsters.
 DeMoro later described the sexism she experienced at the Teamsters as "intolerable," and in 1986, she took a collective bargaining position at the California Nurses Association.

 DeMoro married her high school boyfriend, Don DeMoro, in 1968.
 They have two children.

 Career

 DeMoro is the former executive director of National Nurses United, the largest professional and labor organization of registered nurses in the United States.
 De Moro is also the former executive director of the California Nurses Association/National Nurses Organizing Committee.
 She retired in March 2018.

 DeMoro has been profiled in The New York Times, Wall Street Journal, Los Angeles Times, San Francisco Chronicle, Business Week, and the Chicago Tribune.
-She has also appeared on a number of national and California news programs, including Bill Moyers Journal, CBS' 60 Minutes, PBS' Now, and the Lehrer News Hour.
+She has also appeared on some national and California news programs, including Bill Moyers Journal, CBS' 60 Minutes, PBS' Now, and the Lehrer News Hour.